serverlessland/serverlessland/content/coldstarts/gcp/languages.md

 tags: ["Cold Starts", "GCP", "JavaScript", "Python", "Go", "Google Cloud Functions"]
 ---

-The charts below give the distribution of cold start durations per supported programming language.
+The charts below show the distribution of cold start durations per supported programming language.
-All charts have the same scale to make them easily comparable.
+All charts have the same horizontal scale (0-5 sec) to make them easily comparable.

 **JavaScript** (currently, the only generally available runtime):